 Once the transcoded streams are set up, they should be added into a SMIL file for further use.

-Before creating the SMIL stream file, take a note of the stream names specified through the "Transcoder" option, as you will need them for the next configuration step.
+Before creating a SMIL stream file, take a note of the stream names specified through the "Transcoder" option, as you will need them for the next configuration step.
 You should also know the video and audio bitrate of your streams along with the video width and height.

 To get started, click "SMIL Files" in the "live" drop-down list and press the "Add SMIL File" button: